rerun-io/rerun/CODE_STYLE.md

 We use `{}` for constructors (`Foo{…}` instead of `Foo(…)`).

 ### Misc
-We don't add `inline ` before class/struct methods.
+We don't add `inline ` before class/struct member functions if they are inlined in the class/struct definition.

 ### Members
 We prefix _private_ member variables with a `_`: